Peter Ndegwa (business executive): Career

 Before EABL, he worked as a consultant at PricewaterhouseCoopers, based in the United Kingdom.
 Ndegwa joined East African Breweries (EABL) in 2004 as the director of strategy, based in Nairobi, Kenya's capital city.
 After eight years at EABL, he was appointed as the Managing Director of Guinness Ghana Breweries Limited (GGBL), in December 2011.
 He worked there until August 2015, when he was appointed to head Guinness Nigeria.
 Partly on account of his successes in Ghana and Nigeria, in July 2018, he was appointed General Manager of Diageo’s business in Western and Eastern Europe, including Russia.
 He was based in Amsterdam in the Netherlands.

 On 24 October 2019, the board of directors of Safaricom appointed Peter Ndegwa as the next CEO, effective 1 April 2020.
-He is the first Kenyan to serve in that role.
+He is the first Kenyan in that role.
 He took over from former Safaricom CEO Michael Joseph, who has been interim CEO of Safaricom Limited since July 2019.

 Ndegwa is the next substantive CEO at Safaricom, since the death of Bob Collymore, who died on 1 July 2019.

 Personal life

-Peter Ndegwa is a married father.
+Peter Ndegwa is a married man.He has one child.